Important information and Terms of Sale

 *** remember that sudden changes to diet can upset the stomach so make any changes in small amounts to avoid loose poo or any toxic reaction.

-I always leave single kids on their very loving mothers but in the case of multiple births will often remove one to bottle feed to give mum a better opportunity to keep herself and her retained kid in the best possible condition.
-Babies generally stay with mum until they are weaned at approx. 10 -14 weeks of age or if a really boisterous boy as early as 8 weeks.
+I always leave single kids on their very loving mothers bar the odd exceptional circumstance.
+In the case of multiple births I will often remove extras to bottle feed.
+It gives mum a better opportunity to keep herself and her retained kid in the best possible condition as well as allowing us to bond with our new bottle bubs.
+Babies generally stay with mum until they are weaned at approx. 10-12 weeks of age or if a really boisterous boy as early as 8 weeks.
 In most circumstances they don't take long to become very loving once settled into their new human homes after thriving on their mothers milk if dam raised.
-They are quite often much stronger than those raised on a bottle too.
+They are quite often much stronger than those raised on a bottle too, initially.
 If you are certain you would like to raise your own baby though, we can try to match you with a little pair once they have had their colostrum and are nice and strong at around 3 -4 weeks old and well established on a bottle, attaching on their own and starting to eat well on hay and other feeds that kick start their rumens.
 Please let me know what suits you best and I will endeavour to find the perfect match for your circumstances.

-My bottle babies will be established on full cream milk powder that can be obtained at your local supermarket and it is mixed at a rate of half a cup of powder to half a litre of warm water.
-We add Penta-vite infant oral liquid to their bottles every 3rd day as a supplement and have had good success with doing so.
+My bottle babies will be established on a mixture of fresh goats milk and full cream milk powder.
+You can obtained the powder at your local supermarket and it is mixed at a rate of half a cup of powder to half a litre of warm water.
+We add Penta-vite infant oral liquid to their bottles every 3rd day or so as a supplement and have had good success with doing so.
 Teats will be provided to you as they don't like change.

-I also recommend you provide a general goat mix heavy in oaten chaff to your growing bub to stimulate the gut with an early weaner kid/lamb pellet added such as Venavite or a small amount of mixed grains added to the chaff.
-Only put out a small amount and every day provide fresh feed as they dirty it up quickly and old grain can sour fast and make for sick kids if not removed.
+I also recommend you provide a general goat mix heavy in oaten chaff and cracked grains to your growing bub to stimulate the gut.
+An early weaner kid/lamb pellet added such as Venavite is a good additive too.
+Only put out a small amount of the mixture at a time and every day provide fresh feed as they dirty it up quickly and old grain can sour fast and make for sick kids if not removed.
 This must be supplied fresh daily from around 1 week old to help them transition onto solid feed as they slowly begin the transition off their milk.
 Its vital to provide a good diet to gain strength and grow to their full potential.
 You must avoid urea if using the calf rearing pellets though!

 WARNING Venavite pellets must NOT be ingested by any animal other than those with a rumen stomach.
 Dogs, alpacas and poultry are a particular concern so please keep the pellets away from them as it can be fatal, horses cannot eat them either so just make sure you read and follow the instructions on the bag.